September 5, 2019

 In the last few years, Australia and New Zealand have seen a massive boom in tourism.
-Australian capital cities such as Sydney, Melbourne and Adelaide saw 80% occupancy in 2018, with revenue per available room (RevPAR) expected to increase by more that 3% in 2019.
+Australian capital cities such as Sydney, Melbourne, and Adelaide saw 80% occupancy in 2018, with revenue per available room (RevPAR) expected to increase by more than 3% in 2019.

 For Australian hotel chains, catering to a wealthy and sophisticated Chinese consumer base remains one of their core revenue-boosting activities.
 Whilst they can’t build public infrastructure or regional WiFi networks, they can use advanced telephony to quickly build applications that replicate the user experiences with which Chinese customers are most familiar – giving them a technological taste of home away from home.